 - Buses and cars, including electric, make considerable pollution from exhaust emissions, tyre and road dust.
 Electric cars and buses save on the exhaust emissions but produce even more tyre and road dust because of their greater weight.
 Trams produce neither exhaust emissions nor tyre and road dust in the street and have much lower energy consumption and carbon emissions.

 - Modern tracks are likely to be able to span cellars and be installed one single track at a time overnight without closing roads off and in any case normal tracks have much much lower bearing pressure than buses.

 - A tram’s inflexibility is an advantage.
 Once built, tramlines unlike bus routes cannot suddenly close, meaning businesses can have confidence and cluster alongside causing regeneration and enabling traders to thrive and create jobs tram systems have been installed in 28 French cities, many showing this effect.
 This effect also noted for Nottingham.

 - There are at least 33 small towns with the same sort of population or much less than Bath which have tramways – Valenciennes 57,000, Adinkerke 10,060, Nieuport 11,062, Ostende 70,994, Blankenberge 19,897, Knokke 34,063 to mention only a few.
 According to BBC Coast, the 42 miles Belgian coastal tramway was built and then the towns grew up along it.

-Above – 42 Belgian cost tram of small villages
+Above – 42 Belgian Coast tram serving small villages

 - Unless traffic restraint is applied, any road space created by trams (or bypasses) will be soon be taken up by the extra car trips created – so called “induced demand”.